psg-titech/MPLR2025-experiments/power_consumption/README.md

 ### Methodology
 For TEMP, we used the first 29 iterations whose duration is approx. 60 s (59.5 - 60.5 s).
 For LOC, we used the first 225 iterations whose duration is approx. 8 s (7.5 - 8.5 s).
+For WL, we used the first 29 iterations whose duration is approx. 1 min (59.9 - 60.1 s).

 ### Reason
 The PPK2 begins to capture before the evaluation board is powered up.